Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 If the STAC returns to the tally display, just give the two-button dance another whirl.
 You got this.

-From here follow the directions under [First Time Setup](#first-time-setup) above; connecting to the STAC by WiFi and using a browser to bring up the Setup form and so on.
+From here follow the directions under [First Time Setup](#first-time-setup) above; connecting to the STAC by WiFi and using a browser to bring up the Setup forms and so on.

 If you mysteriously entered this setup state by accident or you change your mind at this point, click the Reset button and the STAC will return to its normal startup sequence.

 That's all there is to it.

+"One more thing".
+If a STAC was configured for one model, and is later configured for a different one, the tally channel, tally operating mode, startup mode and display brightness level are all reset to their defaults.
+If the model is not changed, these settings are retained.

 <a name="peripheral-mode"></a>
 ## Peripheral Mode